Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

  <li>Once the classes start and the facilitator meets the students and grows to understand their preferences/abilities and needs, the sign-up page will be expanded to garner more information from prospective students (e.g. maybe monologue preferences).</li>
  <li> In the feedback section, weekly polls will be added to get direct feedback from the students in relaiton to the classes.</li>
  <li>A well-styled, responsive gallery page will be added, displaying still images taken from launches, classes and performances.
 This images will be date stamped and credited accordingly</li>
+ <li>As the classes progress, the students will have an integral role with the content available in the online presence and the various platforms.
+There are other social media outlets that may be more appealing to the target audience/demographic that may be added depending on the feedback of the students.
+These outlets include (but are not limited to) tiktok</li>
  </ol>
  </p>

  <h2>TESTING</h2>

- Purpose of this section is to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Go over all project's features and ensure they work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+ I have conducted enough testing to legitimately believe that the site works well, as outlined in the various types of testing below: Manual testing, Lighthouse testing using developer tools, viewing the website on different browsers both manually and online and validator testing using online validation websites W3C and Jigsaw.

+  I have also manually tested all of the project's features and ensured that they operated as intended as listed above.

  I tested the website in a variety of ways to ensure full functionality.
 This included manual testing (e.g. testing each feature and ensuring that it could complete what it was in place to complete) Additionally, I interacted with developer tools and the lighthouse function to see the code/make updates and to test different viewports.
 I manually checked the viewports on my phone and laptop also to ensure that the website was fully responsive, as intended.
+I also tested the website on different viewports online.

-   I used different tool to perform the validation testing on the code, as outlined below.
-I used W3C to est HTML and W3C JIGSAW to test css.
+   I used different tools to perform the validation testing on the code, as outlined below.
+I used W3C to est HTML and W3C Jigsaw to test CSS.

- <h3>Manual Testing of the respsoniveness of the website:</h3>
+ <h3>Manual Testing of the responsiveness of the website:</h3>
  1. To different viewports
   I opened the website on my phone and the responsive elements worked accordingly-viewport height, viewport weight and different photos used on differed sizes:
- On my Macbook pro:
- On my Iphone 11:
- On my Apple Watch:

   Responsiveness testing:
   Using developer tools, Jigsaw screenshot: